sevenseasofbri/Orbital-README/README.md

 **2. _Complete UI/UX of the Website_**
 Not a feature, but an important part of our project that was completely revamped since last time.
 We tried to make everything as user friendly as possible to privde an all-round user experience.
   - **Need for this to be Implemented:** It is imperative for a good website to provide its users an enjoyable experience while using it.
-We intend to redesign some parts of the website to make it user friendly especially the itinerary section.
+We redesigned some parts of the and made it user friendly especially the customise and generate section.

 **3. _HomePage with Suggested Places_**
 The main aim for this feature is it allows users to explore places they want to vist and even get visual data like pictures of these places.
 This feature has been implemented using Cards in Material UI.
 A card contains information and actions related to a single topic.
 We display cards based on places